 You can read more about Egg Replacer here!

-How to make these Dairy-Free Carrot Cake Muffins
+How to make this easy Vegan Carrot Cake Muffin recipe

 There are a few steps to complete before putting this recipe together: first, grate the carrots and apple and let them drain to remove any excess of moisture, then prepare your egg replacer.
-Once these steps are done, you can start to prepare the vegan carrot muffins!
+Once these steps are done, you can start to prepare the moist carrot cake muffins!

 - Using a Food Processor or a simple Grater, thinly grate your Carrots and Apple.
 Place in a thin mesh sieve and gently press on it to remove any moisture.
 You want them to be as dry as possible.
 Set aside to drain.